delta-io/delta/PROTOCOL.md

 A checkpoint contains the complete replay of all actions up until this version, with invalid actions removed.
 Invalid actions are those that have been canceled out by a subsequent ones (for example removing a file that has been added), using the [rules for reconciliation](#Action-Reconciliation)
 Checkpoints allow readers to short-cut the cost of reading the log up-to a given point in order to reconstruct a snapshot.
+Once a checkpoint has been written, writers may delete the JSON Delta log entries up until the checkpoint version.

 By default, the reference implementation creates a checkpoint every 10 commits.